padmapuli/Data-Analysis-Power-BI-/README.md

  <a href="https://github.com/padmapuli/Data-Analysis-Power-BI-/blob/main/pizza_sales.csv">Dataset</a>

 # KPI'S Requirement
--- Total Revenue: Sum of total_price of all pizzas sold 2.Average Order Value: Dividing total revenue with total number of orders 3.Total Pizzas Sold: Sum of quantities of all pizzas sold.
+- Total Revenue: Sum of total_price of all pizzas sold
+- Average Order Value: Dividing total revenue with total number of orders
+-  Total Pizzas sold: Sum of quantities of all pizzas sold
-4.Total Orders: Total number of orders placed 5.Average Pizzas sold per order: Total number of pizzas sold by total number of orders
+-  Total Orders: Total number of orders placed 5.Average Pizzas sold per order: Total number of pizzas sold by total number of orders